 When to Use Zoho CRM

 Zoho CRM is for sales teams that want an affordable CRM with a great combination of lead and contact management as well as other features like social integration tools for Twitter and Facebook.
-Zoho’s free tier includes all its core features and is a good opportunity to learn what the service offers before moving up to a paid plan with more advanced lead scoring capability.
+While Zoho’s free tier is limited to three users, it includes all its core features and is a good opportunity to learn what the service offers before moving up to a paid plan with more advanced lead scoring capability—it’s a great choice for small teams or solopreneurs.

 HubSpot vs Zoho at a Glance

-Therefore, we evaluated HubSpot and Zoho based on:
+Therefore, to compare the two, we evaluated HubSpot and Zoho based on:

-- Ease of use – We assessed how easy and intuitive each CRM is to use.
+- Ease of use: Small businesses are looking at how easy and intuitive each CRM is to use.

-- Customization tools – We assessed features that allow users to customize dashboards, reports, and workflows.
+- Customization tools: The software should allow users to customize dashboards, reports, and workflows.

 Organizations that want a budget-friendly, no-frills CRM should check out HubSpot.
 Based on our research, we believe Zoho is best for businesses wanting a full-featured CRM with tools for prospecting on social media.